laibamehnaz/biotreatment/README.md

 # Predicting the response to flu vaccine

 In this project, we use a dataset of ~1300 observations about 700 patients and aim to predict their immune response to the vaccine.
-We describe the response in several ways which all depend on the seroconversion measured after 3-4 weeks of vaccination.
+We measure the response of a patient by the amount of antibodies developed in the patient after 3-4 weeks of vaccination.

 To understand seroconversion, let us begin with the vaccine.